NDG-Remote/G-Ads_budget_check/README.md

 !
 Do not change the name of the last tab; it must remain "Overspending Alert Weekly Budget".

-For detailed instructions, refer to my tutorial video: /Tutorial.mp4
+For detailed instructions, refer to [my tutorial video](/Tutorial.mp4)